Esri/workforce-scripts/README.md

 # Workforce Scripts
 A set of python scripts (using multiple libraries) to help administer Workforce projects and services.

-Supports Python 2.7+ and Python 3.4+ (required for ArcGIS API for Python)
+Supports Python 3.5+ (required for ArcGIS API for Python)

 A set of Python scripts using the [ArcGIS API for Python](https://developers.arcgis.com/python/).
-These scripts support Workforce in both AGOL and Enterprise 10.5.1.
+These scripts support Workforce in both ArcGIS Online and ArcGIS Enterprise.
-Additional (deprecated) scripts using vanilla Python and ArcREST are also available.
+Additional, deprecated, scripts using vanilla Python and ArcREST are also available.
+These deprecated scripts only support Workforce in ArcGIS Online.

 ## Features